Tag: work

 That whole “early train” thing is starting to suck just about now.

-Staring at a little moving progress bar, creating a clean install … so I can copy that install to another disk … so I can re-install a clean OS by remote … so I don’t have to be here tomorrow in order to . . . → Read More: Baked
+Staring at a little moving progress bar, creating a clean install … so I can copy that install to another disk … so I can re-install a clean OS by remote … so I don’t have to be here tomorrow in order to reinstall an OS over and over.

 On the early train this morning.
 6:20 out of South Attleboro.
 Damn.
 The sun isn’t even up yet.